rahulh1998/LangChain/README.md

-This repo contains all the work done in LangChain!
+This repo contains all the methods in LangChain!